-We would like to thank the members of the NAVIGATE Advisory Board - Laura Cozzi (IEA), Daniel Crow (IEA), Katre Kets (DG CLIMA), Vicki Pollard (DG CLIMA), Julie Rozenberg (The Worldbank), and John Weyant (Stanford University) - for their guidance and advice on our research during the lifetime of the project.
-We would also like to thank the members of the policy, business, civil society and research communities who participated in a series of NAVIGATE stakeholder and expert workshops for their contributions. eration of IAMs, NAVIGATE provides new insights into how long-term climate goals can translate into short-term policy actions.
+We would like to thank the members of the NAVIGATE Advisory Board for their guidance and advice on our research during the lifetime of the project.
+We would also like to thank the members of the policy, business, civil society and research communities who participated in a series of NAVIGATE stakeholder and expert workshops for their contributions.